#payslipbansa defines unlawful recruiters as Suited Tsotis conducting monkey business!

 Recruiters find and attract job applicants available in the labour market.

-Sometimes these recruiters are outsourced and sometimes they are part of a company’s HR function.
+Sometimes recruiters are outsourced and sometimes they are part of a company’s HR function.

 FAIR IS FOUL IN RECRUITMENT ETHICS

-Employers and recruiters are on the wrong side of inequality.
+Employers and recruiters are often on the wrong side of inequality.

 These organisations know there are no penalties (yet) for unfair recruitment.
 They proudly assert an unfair opinion they have been unable to back up with legal argument.